scriban/scriban/doc/runtime.md

 > **NOTICE**
 >
-> By default, Properties and methods of .NET objects are automatically exposed with lowercase and `_` names.
+> By default, Properties and static methods of .NET objects are automatically exposed with lowercase and `_` names.
 It means that a property like `MyMethodIsNice` will be exposed as `my_method_is_nice`.
 This is the default convention, originally to match the behavior of liquid templates.
 > If you want to change this behavior, you need to use a [`MemberRenamer`](#member-renamer) delegate

 #### Automatic functions import from `ScriptObject`